AtlassianPS/ConfluencePS/docs/en-US/New-Page.md

 ```

 ### -Parent
-Optionally define a new parent page.
+Page Object of the parent page.
-If unspecified, no change.

 ```yaml
 Type: Page